jhpyle/docassemble/_docs/config.md

 url root: http://example.com
 {% endhighlight %}

-This is normally not necessary because the URL is usually provided to the web application with every HTTP request.
+It is normally not necessary for **docassemble** to know how it is being accessed from the web, because the URL is provided to the web application with every HTTP request.

 However, there are some circumstances when **docassemble** code runs outside the context of an HTTP request.
 For example, if you have a